 Let Jerry find your price in only 45 seconds

 No spam · No long forms · No fees

 "Check Engine" or "Check Oil" light illuminating: Perhaps the most obvious sign there is something wrong with your oil pump is a warning light illuminating on your dashboard.
 When this happens, it's time to do some investigative work, like testing your oil pump.

 Engine overheating: When the different components of your engine are not adequately lubricated, it creates friction, causing the engine to overheat.

 Engine noises: Likewise, inadequate lubrication could also cause your engine systems to make a lot of noise.

-Low oil pressure: If the oil levels in your car are either too high or too low it can impact the oil pressure, this can also be a sign of a bad oil pump.
+Low oil pressure: If the oil levels in your car are either too high or too low, it can impact the oil pressure.
+This can also be a sign of a bad oil pump.

 Test your oil pump

-take your car to a professionalto have it tested or test your oil pump yourself by following these steps:
+take your car to a professionalto have it tested.
+But if you're up to the challenge, you can test your oil pump yourself by following these steps: